 We don’t get to choose our families, but we can choose how to treat them and set boundaries for acceptable treatment by them.
 Many family wars are the result of misinformation and that can be corrected and healed.

-I am equally happy to see gay and lesbian couples as heterosexual couples, dating or married couples.
+I am equally as happy to see gay and lesbian couples as heterosexual couples, dating or married couples.
 I have seen newly married couples as well as couples for pre-marital counseling.
 They get a good shot at marital success.
 All relationships change over time and can be painful when the romance dims a bit.
 That’s just the beginning of learning how to really negotiate hard and painful issues.
 We all have to do just that.
 How sad to always be looking for a new partner when we hit a rough spot in a relationship.
 Best to give it your best shot at understanding and owning your part of the problem and to give your earnest efforts to resolution before running away from someone you might have seen as “the love of your life.”

 I treat adolescents and their families, individuals and couples.
 I refer those who need group therapy.
 I sometimes do both individual and couple therapy with the same people, with one rule firmly at play, ie. Anything we discuss in individual therapy is available to disclose in the couple therapy.
 If we’re doing couple therapy, the couple becomes the client and I do not take sides with either or keep secrets for them.
 Secrets are toxic in intimate relationships.